 Strategies and steps to implementing change

-Here are a few strategies and steps we suggest you use to make important changes in your business.
+Here are a few strategies and steps we suggest you use when implementing change in your business.

-1. Get your team ready before change is implemented
+1. Get your team ready before implementing change

 If you have managers, they have to be trained so that they can deal with the change at ease.